tier4/caret_doc/docs/installation/installation.md

 The recent version, after v0.3.0, of CARET supports only the combination of ROS 2 Humble and Ubuntu 22.04.
 We have added an experimental implementation to work with iron.
 To install for iron, open `for iron` in the Installation section below and follow the instructions.
+To install for jazzy, open `for jazzy` in the Installation section below and follow the instructions.

 ## Installation